demisjohn/pyFIMM/README.md

 To use pyFIMM, simply download one of the released versions (see the "releases" or "tags" section of this page), or the bleeding-edge code, and extract the archive into a directory.
 Your Python script should reside in the same directory as the *pyfimm* folder, or else you should add the parent directory of the *pyfimm* folder to your Python path at the beginning of your script.

-These pyfimm scripts can be run like any typical Python script (eg. on the command line via `python myScript.py` or `python -i myScript.py` to interact afterwards).

-The preferred method is through a Python IDE like Spyder (a matlab-like IDE).
+The preferred method to run your scripts is through a Python IDE like Spyder (a matlab-like IDE).
 The simplest installation of Spyder (along with all typical scientific python modules) can be accomplished via [Python(x,y)](https://code.google.com/p/pythonxy/) (Win) or [Anaconda](http://continuum.io/downloads) (Mac,Win,Linux).

+These pyfimm scripts can also be run like any typical Python script on the command line via `python myScript.py` or `python -i myScript.py` to make it interactive afterwards.

 ### Setting up FimmWave for Scripting
 Make sure your FimmWave executable starts up with the ability to interact with external scripts like Python/Matlab (see FimmWave manual section 11.9).